 This section summarizes how unions have historically affected labor market efficiency and opportunities.

-In the late 19th and early 20th centuries, unions focused on increasing worker safety, protecting worker civil rights and supporting education and limiting the use of child labor (see Ohanian (2009))
+In the late nineteenth and early twentieth centuries, unions focused on increasing worker safety, protecting worker civil rights, supporting education, and limiting the use of child labor (Ohanian 2009).

 These efforts were important because labor markets were much less competitive at that time than they are now.
-In the 19th and early 20th centuries, there were often just a few large employers in a community, which gave employers much more market power than employers have today.
+In the nineteenth and early twentieth centuries, there were often just a few large employers in a community, which gave employers much more market power than employers have today.

-Since worker safety, human rights, and child labor regulations are now well established at both the federal, state and local levels, unions have shifted their focus to increasing compensation and increasing employment, in which the latter is a process known as "featherbedding."
-A large body of research finds that these aspects of unionization have benefitted union members, particularly in the short-run, but at the expense of others by depressing economic growth, particularly in heavily unionized industries.
-Moreover, research shows that unions depress longrun compensation for their members by reducing firm innovation and investments.
+Because worker safety, human rights, and child labor regulations are now well established at the federal, state, and local levels, unions have shifted their focus to increasing compensation and increasing employment, the latter through a process known as featherbedding.
+A large body of research finds that these aspects of unionization have benefited union members, particularly in the short run, but at the expense of others by depressing economic growth, particularly in heavily unionized industries.
+Moreover, research shows that unions depress long-run compensation for their members by reducing firm innovation and investments.

 Unions have considerable market power in collective bargaining agreements since they are the sole supplier of labor services to the firm.
 There are hundreds of studies estimating union wage premia.
 Lewis's survey (1986) finds estimated premia around 15-20 percent, meaning that union market power drives up compensation by 15-20 percent over the estimated free market compensation level.
-More recently, Farber et al. (2018), which include many references, also report similar union premia estimates.
+More recently, Farber et al. (2018), with many references, also report similar union premia estimates.

 One way this wage premium depresses economic activity is by raising employer costs.
 This in turn raises prices and reduces customer demand.
 Moreover, some of the methods by which unions have generated wage premia, which include strikes, independently depress economic activity.
 This is because a strike is a tax on investment.
 By idling a firm's capital stock, a strike, or even the threat of a strike, lowers the expected return to investment, which in turn lowers investment, innovation, and productivity growth.
-This has very negative consequences for the long-run health of the firm, and ironically, for the long-run health of the union.
+This has very negative consequences for the long-run health of the firm and, ironically, for the long-run health of the union.

-Alder et al. (2019) analyze the impact of strike behavior and provide both theoretical arguments and empirical evidence that the frequent use of strikes and strike threats in major Rust Belt industries, such as autos and steel is the main factor responsible for the Rust Belt's long-run economic decline.
+Alder, Lagakos, and Ohanian (2014) analyze the impact of strike behavior and provide both theoretical arguments and empirical evidence that the frequent use of strikes and strike threats in major Rust Belt industries, such as autos and steel, is the main factor responsible for the Rust Belt's long-run economic decline.